Farnetta: Main sights

 Farnetta is 385 meters above sea level.
-The Farnetta Natural Park is a protected area (Zona di ripopolamento e cattura) that covers a part of the village.
-Trails cross the park.
+Farnetta is located at the heart of a protected landscape area, with trails and cycling routes, in one of the most picturesque parts of Umbria, surrounded by green hills, medieval villages, castles, and fortresses.

+Its thousand-year-old history is deeply intertwined with the region’s rich culinary tradition and architectural heritage.

-Its historical center was once surrounded by medieval walls.
-Most of them have been dismantled, leaving only short stretches and a few cylindrical towers that served as part of the town's defenses.
+Its historical center is surrounded by medieval walls.
+Part of them have been dismantled, leaving only short stretches and a few cylindrical towers that served as part of the castle's defenses.

-The church of San Nicolo (Nicolaus), in the old part of the village, was begun in the 16th century and completed in the 19th century by the Nevi family.
+The church of San Nicolò (Nicolaus), in the old part of the village, was begun in the 16th century and completed in the 19th century by the Nevi family.
 It includes 17th- and 18th-century paintings.

+The small rural church of St. Lucia has been recently restored: this church dates back to 17th century and it is connected with the medieval cult of St. Lucy, patron saint of the blind and those suffering from eyes problems, and St. Apollonia, the patroness of dentistry and those suffering from toothache.
+The church includes an important oil painting from the 17th century.

 Dunarobba Fossil Forest

 The Fossil Forest of Dunarobba, 3 km from Farnetta, is one of the world's oldest forests.
 Two million years ago, the oceans withdrew from the area, leaving an ancient lake, Tiberino.
 Water runoff from the emerging hills and mountains carried large quantities of sediments which, along with tectonic movements, covered the forest's giant trees and preserved them.